-Planning your course for next semester?
-Consider “flipping” the class—moving the content coverage to outside the class in order to devote precious, in-class time to practice of important course skills.
+Planning a course and wondering how to make time for in-class activities such as discussions, problem-solving, or group work?
+Consider “flipping” the class—moving the content coverage to outside the class in order to devote precious in-class time to practice of important course skills.
 By participating in structured activities in class, the students rehearse aspects of critical thinking with their peers and gauge their own proficiency.
 There are two considerations for instructors rethinking the use of in-class time.

 How will students gain their first exposure to course information and procedures outside of class?